 Most swimming pools are box shaped as its cheap to build!
 Liner manufacturers will box weld a liner for you, or like this pool you could just tank it.
 A word of caution though, make sure the tanking product does not contain phosphates that will feed algae in future.

 4. Avoid too many fittings

 This same pool has its inlet and outlet pipes blatantly on show, you would think that would ruin the look but they have cleverly blended them in.
 With this small natural pool you can skim the pool with a leaf net but if you want it to be skimmed automatically consider a balance tank to avoid tricky pool fittings.

 Some pool fittings are not expensive but remember water proofing the pool is the hardest bit so best avoid too many fittings breaching the waterproofing if you are doing this without our skilled labour.

 5. Don’t go too deep

-Whilst swimming ponds need depth for stability natural swimming pools can be as shallow or deep as you like, but I would stick to 1.8m or less as walls 2m and over need a lot of reinforcement.
+Whilst swimming ponds need depth for stability natural pools can be as shallow or deep as you like, but I would stick to 1.8m or less as walls 2m and over need a lot of reinforcement.

 If you’re not fussed about diving safety then 1.5m is a comfortable depth, easy to clean and the level of reinforcement is still reasonable.
 Remember to check your retaining wall with a structural engineer if in doubt, and that the weakest point is where the wall joins the floor, and on long straight wall runs, so bolster them with extra concrete if trying to minimise use of steel.